bqq100/apcupsd-snmp/README.md

 interfere with other net-snmp perl extensions, and introduce a mechanism for setting config values from snmpd.conf

-* Caching and re-using the values returned frm apcupsd - until they are old, and then stopping reporting.
-I'll review the strategy here once I have better experience of how the NAS uses the values to implement it''s shutdown.
+* Caching and re-using the values returned from apcupsd - until they are old, and then stopping reporting.
+I'll review the strategy here once I have better experience of how the NAS uses the values to implement it's shutdown.

 ## What can be improved

 * Add remaining OIDs that apcupsd could get data for.
-I included only OIDs for the original ai=uthor's APC Back-UPS RS 500 and my APC Back-UPS ES 700.
+I included only OIDs for the original author's APC Back-UPS RS 500 and my APC Back-UPS ES 700.

 * Implement support for setting values and traps.

 * I'm not a network programmer, and so I'm not convinced I'm handling all the edge cases for the network connectivity to apcupsd.
-I'd welcome a review from someone who know more than I do in this area.
+I'd welcome a review from someone who knows more than I do in this area.

 * The test harness (test.pl) needs improving, probably to make use of Test::More and giving it the ability to run under Test::Harness 'prove'.